shinsenter/defer.js/README.md

 will be delayed and automatically executed as soon as the page has completely loaded.

-This function is useful when you don't want heavy JavaScript works to affect your website loading speed.
+This function is useful for lazy-loading script tags.

 **Kind**: static method of [<code>Defer</code>](#Defer)
-**Access**: public
 **Since**: 2.0

 | Param | Type | Default | Description |